 Regardless of where you are in the audit process, we can help you.
 When you contact us, we’ll start with a free consultation.
 Then, we’ll help you determine the best path forward.

 Dealing with an IRS audit can be stressful and confusing, but it’s even worse when you fail the audit.
-We can help you dispute the audit findings, apply for relief on audit penalties, and figure out how to pay the taxes owed from an audit.
+We can help you dispute the audit findings, introduce evidence to support your side of the story, apply for relief on audit penalties, and figure out how to pay the taxes owed from an audit.
 Or, if needed, we can help you explore other solutions.
 To get help now, contact us at Damiens Law.

 At Damiens, we don’t offer one-size-fits-all tax advice — we’re a boutique tax resolution firm dedicated to finding the best solution possible for each of our unique clients.
 We look forward to providing you with the personalized attention your case needs and deserves.